itaysk/kube-conditioner/Readme.md

 - To determine the Pod readiness state using [Readiness Gate](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-readiness-gate).
 - For automatic remediation scenarios.

+For more context and information, please see this blog post: [http://blog.itaysk.com/2019/03/27/kube-conditioner-custom-pod-conditions-for-everyone](http://blog.itaysk.com/2019/03/27/kube-conditioner-custom-pod-conditions-for-everyone)

 ## Datasources

 The controller is pluggable by design in regards to how to determin the status of the condition.
 The current implementation supports running queries against Prometheus in a pretty basic way.
 This area needs work and additional datasources may be added.